peppelinux/django-slapd-sql/README.md

 Django-slapd-sql
 ----------------
-Django-slapd-sql aim to provide an usable setup and a manamgent interface for OpenLDAP with SQL as storage (slapd-sql), it present informations stored in a RDBMS as an LDAP subtree, according to the mapped attributes configured via Django Admin.
+Django-slapd-sql aim to provide a management interface to OpenLDAP with SQL storage backend (slapd-sql), it present informations stored in a RDBMS as a LDAP subtree, according to the mapped attributes configured via Django Admin.
 Its also:

-- Get a working OpenLDAP server, ready to use with:
+- Get a working OpenLDAP server through ansible, ready to use with:
     - adeguate security by default (SASL/TLS and ACL);
     - memberof and ppolicy overlays configured for identity management case of use;
     - SQL storage backend configured for MariaDB (adaptable for PostgreSQL) instead of MDB, HDB or BDB;
-- Get a Django Admin backend to map LDAP to SQL schemas and attributes;
+- Get a Django Admin backend to map LDAP to SQL schemas and attributes with Django Generic Relations;
 - Manage the same data using http://, https://, ldaps:// without any replica or scheduled syncronization;
 - Permits us to query data stored in a legacy RDBMS through LDAP (slapd-sql) and viceversa (Django views);

 Django and OpenLDAP will read and write both on the same storage: SQL.
-Systems will work together on the same storage with the goal to decrease management costs, specially for smart business solutions.
-This app is for who doesn't want to mind about LDAP too much but still need of it, looking for a fast and ready to use solution.
+Systems will work both on the same storage with the goal to decrease management tasks, specially for smart business solutions.
+This app is for who doesn't want to worry about LDAP too much but still need of it, looking for a fast and ready to use solution.

 Slapd-sql